How to Use Symbols and Emojis in Email and Win

 Replace some words and minimize the reading time

-If you decide to place emoji in your email body, make it logical and not just thoughtlessly stuff the text to make it more bright.
-Remember, that emojis should enrich your message and save your customers’ time.
+If you decide to place an emoji in your email body, make it logical and not just thoughtlessly stuff the text to make it brighter.
+Remember that emojis should enrich your message and save your customers’ time.
 Otherwise, flooded with symbols, emails will hardly have good deliverability.

 Convey or emphasize a certain emotion